i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/display/displaying-app-on-portrait-device.md

     HRESULT hr = E_FAIL;

     // Note: This MonitorFromWindow call should be modified if the orientation is needed for
-    // the monitor the application&#39;s window is currently on.
+    // the monitor the application's window is currently on.
 It is also unnecessary if only
     // the internal monitor is desired.
     HMONITOR hPrimaryMon = MonitorFromWindow(NULL, MONITOR_DEFAULTTOPRIMARY);